Olympic Games Paris 2024 Other Sports

 The Paris-headquartered French electric utility company was announced as a Premier Partner and the official electricity and gas supplier of Paris 2024 in November 2019.

 Apart from branding rights, the deal is focused on making Paris 2024 as environmentally-friendly as possible.
-To that end, apart from being the Games’ energy provider, EDF will also work with the Olympics and Paralympics organising committees to raise awareness among the French public about their energy consumption.
+To that end, apart from being the Games’ energy provider, EDF is also to work with the Olympics and Paralympics organising committees to raise awareness among the French public about their energy consumption.

 LVMH